AckerlyXu/heima/articles/sql-database/sql-database-paas-vs-sql-server-iaas.md

 ### Administration
 For many businesses, the decision to transition to a cloud service is as much about offloading complexity of administration as it is cost.
 With **SQL Database**, Microsoft administers the underlying hardware.
 Microsoft automatically replicates all data to provide high availability, configures and upgrades the database software, manages load balancing, and does transparent failover if there is a server failure.
 You can continue to administer your database, but you no longer need to manage the database engine, server operating system or hardware.
 Examples of items you can continue to administer include databases and logins, index and query tuning, and auditing and security.

 With **SQL Server on Azure VMs**, you have full control over the operating system and SQL Server instance configuration.
-With a VM, it's up to you to decide when to update/upgrade the operating system and database software and when to install any additional software such as anti-virus.
+With a VM, it’s up to you to decide when to update/upgrade the operating system and database software and when to install any additional software such as anti-virus.
 Some automated features are provided to dramatically simplify patching, backup, and high availability.
 In addition, you can control the size of the VM, the number of disks, and their storage configurations.
 Azure allows you to change the size of a VM as needed.
 For information, see [Virtual Machine and Cloud Service Sizes for Azure](../virtual-machines/windows/sizes.md).

 ### Service Level Agreement (SLA)
 For many IT departments, meeting up-time obligations of a Service Level Agreement (SLA) is a top priority.
 In this section, we look at what SLA applies to each database hosting option.